SenchaProSvcs/BlogBlazingFastLoads/Readme.md

 # Normal Sencha CMD Build
 You can run index.html in the root (aka dev mode) - does not demonstrate the technique.
-For a standar build run any of the following:
+For a standard build run any of the following:
 * sencha app build
 * sencha app build package
 * sencha app build testing